adityasuman2025/MNgoImageAnnotate/README.md

             ]

-10. `onChange`  callback function run when any change is done on annotations
+11. `onChange`  callback function run when any change is done on annotations

         onChange (annotationData: object) => void

-        `annotationData` is { width: number, annotations: annotations[]}
+        `annotationData` is { imgWidth: number, annotations: annotations[]}